 Looking at your surroundings when driving helps you react to any unexpected change in the traffic condition and avoid crashes.
 Moreover, it helps you avoid distractors like your phone since you are focused on driving.

 In New York, winter weather can get pretty bad.

 Roads can be icy, visibility can be low, and snow is a regular feature.
 All of this requires preparation and careful driving.
-Ensure that you have scrapers in your car at all times and don’t get going until the car is thoroughly scraped off.
+Ensure that you always have scrapers in your car, and only get going once the car is thoroughly scraped off.

 Maintain your car well, including having sufficient tread on your tires.
 When driving, go slowly.
 Maintain a greater distance between you and the vehicle in front.